kagenocookie/REE-Content-Editor/README.md

 #### Content Patcher
 Contains tools for evaluating, generating, and applying resource file patches.
 Can be used as a CLI tool for only updating patches without any of the UI overhead.

+The patcher also outputs separate .txt files into the `reframework/data/injected_enums` folder containing any custom enum entries needed by entities, intended for usage with [REE-Enum-Injector](https://github.com/kagenocookie/REE-Enum-Injector).

 ## Patching architecture
 All the patching logic is based on 3 layers of modifications: files, resource objects and entities, each built on top of the previous layers.